kdeldycke/kevin-deldycke-blog/content/posts/how-to-install-suns-java-for-firefox-on-your-mandriva-2006.md

         :::bash
         $ ln -s /usr/java/jre1.5.0_06/plugin/i386/ns7/libjavaplugin_oji.so

-  7. Finished !
+  7. Finished!

 To check that java is well installed, type `about:plugins` in your Firefox browser URL field and check that java plug-in appear on the list.

-Happy tax form filling !
+Happy tax form filling!